 Conway Scenic Railroad

 Many people don’t know that there are multiple different train rides throughout New Hampshire, and one of them is at the end of the Kancamagus Highway.
-So, consider enjoying a ride on the Conway Scenic Railroad which has an old-fashioned style.
+If you’re looking for a unique way to experience the fall foliage, then definitely check out Conway Scenic Railroad.

-The best time to enjoy one of these train rides is in the fall because you can look out and see the scenic White Mountains colored with bright reds, yellows, and oranges.
+The train leaves from North Conway and offers rides through the beautiful foliage.
 They even do a fun “Pumpkin Patch Express” in the fall, which can be fun for the entire family.

 Bartlett Covered Bridge